 Besides having medishield, you should have good Hospital & Surgical (H&S) Insurance cover.
-A good H&S insurance is one that will allow you good medical care without much out of pocket expenses.
+Good H&S insurance is one that will allow you good medical care without much out of pocket expenses.
 Table 3 shows a brief summary of 3 better H&S programmes in Singapore.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times in 2004 and updated again in 2014.

 We do not charge a fee at the first consultation meeting.
 If you would like an honest second opinion on your current investment portfolio, financial and/or retirement plan, make an appointment with us today.